Skip to main content

 Information Collection Requests

 An ICR is a set of documents that describe reporting, record keeping, survey or other information collection requirements imposed on the public by EPA.
 The ICR provides an overview of the collection and estimates the cost and time for the public to respond.
 The public may view an ICR and submit comments on it at any time.
-TRI ICRs are resubmitted for approval by the Office of Management and Budget (OMB) every 2-3 years.
+TRI ICRs are resubmitted to the Office of Management and Budget (OMB) for approval every 2-3 years.

-• Docket for this ICR Consolidation and Renewal (includes supporting documents)
+• Docket for ICR Consolidation and Renewal (includes supporting documents)

-• View documents related to past TRI ICR renewals
+• Documents related to previous TRI ICR renewals

 • What is TRI?